Patient education: Hypothyroidism (underactive thyroid) (Beyond the Basics)

 In the past, hypothyroidism was not diagnosed until symptoms had been present for a long time.
 However, simple blood tests can now detect hypothyroidism at an early stage.
 A person may be tested for hypothyroidism if there are signs and symptoms, such as those discussed above, or as a screening test.

 Blood tests — Blood tests can confirm the diagnosis and pinpoint the underlying cause of the thyroid hormone deficiency.
-The most common blood test for hypothyroidism is TSH (thyroid stimulating hormone).
+The most common blood test for hypothyroidism is thyroid-stimulating hormone (TSH).
 TSH is the most sensitive test because it can be elevated even with small decreases in thyroid function.
 Thyroxine (T4), the main product of the thyroid gland, may also be measured to confirm and assess the degree of hypothyroidism.
+"Overt" hypothyroidism is diagnosed when the TSH is elevated and the T4 is low.
+"Subclinical" hypothyroidism is diagnosed when the TSH is elevated but the T4 is normal.

 Routine screening — All newborn babies in the United States are routinely screened for thyroid hormone deficiency.
 It is not clear if all adults should be tested for thyroid disease .

-The goal of treatment for hypothyroidism is to return blood levels of TSH and T4 to the normal range and to alleviate symptoms.
+The goal of treatment for hypothyroidism is to return blood levels of thyroid-stimulating hormone (TSH) and thyroxine (T4) to the normal range and to alleviate symptoms.

 Medication — The treatment for hypothyroidism is thyroid hormone replacement therapy.
-This is usually given as an oral form of T4.
-T4 should be taken once per day on an empty stomach (one hour before eating or two hours after).
-Generic (levothyroxine) and brand-name (Synthroid®, Levoxyl®, Levothroid®, Unithyroid®) formulations are equally effective.
-However, it is preferable to stay on the same type of T4 rather than switching between brand name and/or generic formulations.
+This is usually given as an oral form of T4 (levothyroxine).
+T4 should be taken once per day on an empty stomach (ideally one hour before eating or two hours after; most patients take their hormone as soon as they wake in the morning, and delay eating breakfast as long as practical before leaving for work or school).
+Generic (levothyroxine) and brand-name (Synthroid, Levoxyl, Levothroid, Unithyroid, Tirosint) formulations are equally effective.
+However, it is preferable to stay on the same manufacturer of T4 rather than switching between brand name and/or generic formulations.

-If a switch is necessary, a blood test is usually done six weeks later to determine if the dose needs to be adjusted.
+If a switch is necessary and the patient feels that their levels may be off, a blood test can be done six weeks later to determine if the dose needs to be adjusted.
 Color-coded tablets can help with dose adjustments.

-Some clinicians prescribe another form of thyroid hormone, triiodothyronine (T3) in combination with T4.
-However, since T4 is converted into T3 in other organs, the majority of studies have not shown an advantage of combination T3 and T4 therapy over T4 alone.
+Some clinicians prescribe another form of thyroid hormone, T3 (liothyronine), in combination with T4.
+However, since T4 is converted into triiodothyronine (T3) in other organs, the majority of studies have not shown an advantage of combination T3 and T4 therapy over T4 alone.

 In most cases, symptoms of hypothyroidism begin to improve within two weeks of starting thyroid replacement therapy.
 However, people with more severe symptoms may require several months of treatment before they fully recover.